R4CLucky14/SteamLibraryManager/README.md

 SteamLibraryManager
 ===================

-This is the repository for SteamLibraryManager
+This is the repository for SteamLibraryManager.